bhnprksh222/Natours/README.md

 # Natours
-Project using Advanced CSS and Sass
+Project using Advanced CSS and Sass/SCSS

 - Learnt how to install node and npm packages.
 - How to use live-server package and node-sass.